-The function of automobile liability insurance is to safeguard the owner’s legal liability for physical injury or home damage in case of a mishap that is the fault of the owner.
+The purpose of automobile liability insurance is to secure the owner’s legal liability for bodily injury or home damage in case of a mishap that is the fault of the owner.
 It is managed by private states, each with its own set of laws.
 The federal government does not supervise this insurance, nor does it require it.

-Because of that, laws such as speed limitations, methods of driving, and automobile insurance are made by and enforced by the private state.
-Each state has its own laws with regard to monetary responsibility in case of an at-fault accident.
+Because of that, laws such as speed limitations, approaches of driving, and automobile insurance are made by and enforced by the private state.
+Each state has its own laws with regard to monetary duty in case of an at-fault accident.

-An SR-22 is a file that shows legal evidence of monetary responsibility to the state in which an individual lives.
+An SR-22 is a file that shows legal evidence of monetary duty to the state in which a specific resides.
 The requirement for an SR-22 filing from your insurer comes from a number of scenarios, among them are the following:

 • Suspended or withdrawed motorists license